robo-monk/pragmaThread/README.md

     },

     function test() {
-        // this keyword lets you reference functions and blocks return this.fib()
+        // this keyword lets you reference functions and blocks, of the current
+        // function set you're defining
+        return this.fib()
     }
 )